pachyderm/docs-content/2.4.x/deploy-manage/deploy/deploy-w-proxy.md

 This command will unlock your enterprise features and install Console Enterprise.
 Note that Console Enterprise requires authentication.
 By default, we create a default mock user (username:admin, password: password) to authenticate to Console without having to connect your Identity Provider.

 - Create a license.txt file in which you paste your [Enterprise Key](../../../enterprise/) .
-- Then, run the following helm command to install Pachyderm's latest Enterprise Edition:
+- Then, run the following helm command to install {{%productName%}}'s latest Enterprise Edition:

   ```s
   helm install pachyderm pach/pachyderm --set deployTarget=LOCAL --set proxy.enabled=true --set proxy.service.type=LoadBalancer --set pachd.enterpriseLicenseKey=$(cat license.txt) --set ingress.host=localhost